Statement of Policy

 - Ensure that all critical functions of infrastructure are documented, have operational processes, and disaster recovery plans to provide continuity of operation.

-- Maintain Confidentiality, Integrity, and Availability (CIA) of the information at WashU.
+- Maintain CIA of the information at WashU.

 - Follow established standards for all infrastructure components (physical or virtual) containing WashU information.